mmansour67/recovery-lab/README.md

    URL's equivalent.
 WHOOP rejects any redirect that isn't registered exactly.
 3. Request scopes: `offline read:profile read:recovery read:cycles read:sleep`.
 4. Copy the Client ID / Client Secret into `WHOOP_CLIENT_ID` / `WHOOP_CLIENT_SECRET`.
-5. Development apps support up to 10 WHOOP members before WHOOP approval is required — plenty for building and testing.
+5. Development apps support up to 10 WHOOP members before WHOOP approval is required, which is plenty for building and testing.
-6. Webhooks: point WHOOP's webhook URL at `https://<your-domain>/api/webhooks/whoop` once deployed (WHOOP needs a public HTTPS URL — this can't be tested against `localhost` without a tunnel like ngrok).
+6. Webhooks: point WHOOP's webhook URL at `https://<your-domain>/api/webhooks/whoop` once deployed.
+WHOOP needs a public HTTPS URL, so this can't be tested against `localhost` without a tunnel like ngrok.

 ### 5. Run it